SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \subsection{Stage 4: Contextual Caption Enrichment}

 In the final stage, we enhance filtered captions by incorporating temporal context and metadata to improve semantic richness and coherence.
-For each clip--caption pair $(x^g_{ij}, y^g_{ij})$, we apply $\text{GPT-4o}_{\mathrm{enrich}}$ with a designed prompt (Fig. \ref{fig:prompt_enrichment} in SM) to instruct the model to generate an enriched caption $\hat{y}^g_{ij}$ conditioned on: (ii) a fixed window of $N$ preceding captions at the same granularity level, (iii) the video title, and (iv) the surgical procedure type.
+For each clip--caption pair $(x^g_{ij}, y^g_{ij})$, we apply $\text{GPT-4o}_{\mathrm{enrich}}$ with a designed prompt (Fig. \ref{fig:prompt_enrichment} in Appendix) to instruct the model to generate an enriched caption $\hat{y}^g_{ij}$ conditioned on: (i) a fixed window of $N$ preceding captions at the same granularity level, (ii) the video title, and (iii) the surgical procedure type.

 Formally, let

 be the context window of preceding captions, and let $m_i$ denote the metadata for $v_i$.
 The enrichment function produces:

 where $\hat{y}^g_{ij}$ integrates prior narrative context and procedural information for a more informative and coherent description.